Quanturf/AlphaLab-Backtesting/CONTRIBUTING.md

 Welcome to the AlphaLab-Backtesting community!
 We're excited to have you on board.
 This document provides guidelines on how to contribute to the project.

-## Joining our Slack Community
+## Joining our Discord Community

-tl;dr: Join our Slack community, be courteous, and follow the steps below to set up a development environment.
+tl;dr: Join our Discord community, be courteous, and follow the steps below to set up a development environment.
 If you stick around and contribute, you may have the opportunity to join the team and gain commit access.

-To join our Slack community, please visit [Slack Invitations](https://join.slack.com/t/mlfinanceblue-q2l7730/shared_invite/zt-1wo8hfy2p-yAbac40uaYAxPSSjpxIBmg) and request an invitation.
+To join our Discord community, please visit [Discord Invitations](https://discord.gg/DwwqBc9nX) and request an invitation.
 Once you're in, you can engage in discussions, ask questions, and collaborate with other community members.

 ## Ways to Contribute